-- They fight very skilfully while facing any predators.
+- They fight very skillfully while facing any predators.
 They usually cover the young and weak animals in a circle showing their sharp horns towards the hunter.
 It works most of the time.

 - African buffalo have poor eyesight and sense of hearing; however, their sense of smell is great.

 Hippos are one of the magnificent mammals of Tanzania.
-Even being one of the herbivore species they are highly aggressive which makes them be in the 2nd place of our list.
+Even being one of the herbivore species they are highly aggressive which makes them be in the 2nd place on our list.

 They were used to be found in many places of Africa; however, habitat loss and poaching have made them one of the endangered animals now.
 Nowadays they are mainly found in some countries in East Africa like Tanzania.
 One of the treasured animals of Tanzania is truly fun to watch.

-After African elephant hippopotamus is the second-largest animal of the planet.
+After the African elephant hippopotamus is the second-largest animal on the planet.
 Hippo pools in Central Serengeti and Selous Game Reserve are the huge tourist attractions of the country.

 Here are some of the iconic facts about this endangered animal-

 - “Hippopotamus” name was driven from the ancient Greek word which means “river’s horse”

 - They spend more than 16 hours in the water